 From the sandy shores in the north to the mountains in the south, Germany is a geographically diverse nation with a globally-focused population.
 While the first thing you might think of is fairytale castles (you wouldn’t be wrong!), Germany is also a fantastic destination for those considering teaching overseas.

 Germany is home to one of the most-comprehensive school systems in the world.
 Children develop specialized skills at an early age, which requires excellent teaching throughout the course of their development.
 In Germany, learning doesn’t stop once you are an adult -- with specialized adult centers allowing continued education for all ages.

 Finding a teaching job in Germany, however, might be a difficult task.
-A high quality of life and strong global reputation mean that teaching roles are generally competitive across private and public settings.
+With a high quality of life and a strong global reputation, teaching roles are generally competitive across private and public settings.
 That said, those with specialized skills and determination can land a teaching role in a culturally-rich country made for exploring.

 Germany is home to a number of top-level private international schools, which would be good for a native English speaker.
 Teaching roles at these institutions include teaching languages to foreign and German students looking to broaden their language skills.
 While teaching roles in these schools can be competitive, a specialized skill set can be a great asset to help you land a teaching role.

 Similar to most traditional childhood school settings, the state-run schools cover age groups from elementary school (ages 6-10) and secondary school beginning at age 11.

-A key difference to other education systems is that students spend different lengths of time in secondary school depending on which of three different learning routes they take.
+A key difference to other education systems is that students spend different lengths of time in secondary school depending on which of the three different learning routes they take.
 These routes include Hauptschule (vocational/skill training), Realschule (mixed-level school), and Gymnasium (university preparation).
 Teachers at each of these levels are required to have a variety of skills and teachable subjects.

 Similar to “night class,” Volkshochschulen is the concept of “Adult Education Centers” available in most cities and towns in Germany.
 These community-level centers provide adult learners the opportunity to sign up for a variety of courses which last multiple weeks.